raspberrypilearning/dodgeball/en/step_2.md

 ![screenshot](images/dodge-upside-down.png)

-If so, you can fix this by selecting the **direction** of your character sprite, and then clicking the left-right arrow.
+If so, you can fix this by clicking on the **direction** of your character sprite, and then clicking on the left-right arrow.

 ![screenshot](images/dodge-left-right-annotated.png)